sanderland/katrain/CONTRIBUTIONS.md

 * "LiamHz" for adding the 'back to main branch' keyboard shortcut.
 * "xiaoyifang" for adding the reset analysis option, feature to save options on the loading screen, and scrolling through variations.
 * "electricRGB" for help with adding configurable keyboard shortcuts.
+* "milescrawford" for work on restyling the territory estimate.

 ## Translators